 The aim of the RIBA Part 2 Bursary scheme is to provide long term financial support to Part 2 architecture students, who demonstrate talent and commitment to their studies and who might struggle to cover the costs of living and course-related expenditure.

 Successful applicants studying full time will receive £1,000 per term throughout the course of their Part 2 to a maximum of £6,000.
 Successful part time applicants will receive the same maximum amount in payments proportionate to the length of their studies.

-The 2022 bursaries have been made possible thanks to generous donations by Joanna Lewinski, the Rosenberg Memorial Fund, Donald and Nancy Notley, Margot Auger, and the family of Kenneth Mark.
+The 2023 bursaries have been made possible thanks to generous donations by Joanna Lewinski, the Rosenberg Memorial Fund, and Donald and Nancy Notley.

 2022 RIBA Part 2 Bursary recipients: